saumyap24/aws-solutions-architect-associate-notes/README.md

 # AWS-Solutions-Architect-Associate-certification-notes
-This notes helped to revise before the certification exam
+These notes helped to revise before the certification exam

 # Exam Guide
 |Domain |% of Exam |